| Title: | R Interface to Get French Heritage Data |

 Value

-A single sf object if one heritage code was processed.
+A single sf object containing all retrieved heritage features.

-Returns an empty sf if no matching data is found.
+Returns an empty sf object if no data is found or all requests fail.

 Examples